ssfsx17/sky-islands/readable.md

     Level 60.
   - **Aquatic** - You always have Swimming I. This improves to Swimming II at Power Level 20, Swimming III at Power Level 40, and Swimming IV at Power Level 60.
+You can also hold your breath for long periods of time underwater.
+  - **Bouncy Body** - Your Grapple actions move enemies by 10 feet rather than 5 feet.
   - **Claws / Fangs / Horns / Spikes** - You always have Ironfist I.
     This improves to Ironfist II at Power Level 20, Ironfist III at Power Level 40, and Ironfist IV at Power Level 60.
+  - **Cold Blooded** - Health loss during the status phase is halved.
   - **Constrictor** - Your accuracy for grapples is increased by an amount equal to half your Power Level.
   - **Echolocation** - Status conditions that decrease accuracy, do not